Kwenta/smart-margin-integrations/README.md

 ## How it works

-1. User add delegate EOA to his Smart Margin account.
+1. User delegates to the executor EOA on your Smart Margin account.
-2. User run this service with his delegate EOA and target and repeater Smart Margin account addresses.
+2. User runs this service with the delegated EOA, target Smart Margin Account, and your Smart Margin account addresses.
-3. Service will listen for new trades on target Smart Margin account and execute them on repeater Smart Margin account.
+3. Service will listen for new trades on target Smart Margin account and execute them on your Smart Margin account.
 4. Service works with amount proportions.
-If target wallet has 1000 sUSD, and repeater wallet has 500 sUSD, service will execute all of trades with 50% from target sizes.
+If target Smart Margin Account has 1000 sUSD, and your Smart Margin Account has 500 sUSD, service will execute all of trades with 50% from target sizes.
-5. Service will execute trades only if target wallet has enough sUSD to execute trade.
+5. Service will execute trades only if your Smart Margin account has enough sUSD to execute trade.
 6. Service can copy open/close trades, modify margin, modify size, set stop loss and take profit conditional orders.

 ## Edge cases

 Since the script works by calculating the proportions of trades, there may be some trades that will not be executed by this script.

-1. If the target wallet opens a trade for 50% of its deposit (e.g. $1,000) and you only have $99 available, the position opening will be ignored (due to the minimum position size of $50).
+1. If the target Smart Margin account opens a trade for 50% of its deposit (e.g. $1,000) and you only have $99 available, the position opening will be ignored (due to the minimum position size of $50).
-2. If the target wallet performs any type of operation on an existing market position (increase/decrease size, change margin, close position) and your wallet didn't have the same position, then this operation will be ignored.
+2. If the target Smart Margin account performs any type of operation on an existing market position (increase/decrease size, change margin, close position) and your Smart Margin account didn't have the same position, then this operation will be ignored.
-3. If the target wallet increases the margin size of the position - the script will take the same percentage of your position.
+3. If the target Smart Margin account increases the margin size of the position - the script will take the same percentage of your position.
 If there is not enough sUSD in your account to execute a trade, it's trade will be ignored.
-4. If the target wallet decreases the margin size of the position - the script will take the same percentage of your position.
+4. If the target Smart Margin account decreases the margin size of the position - the script will take the same percentage of your position.
 If your position has less than $50 of collateral after margin decrease, it's trade will be ignored.

 ## Installation